 The Disinformation Diaries

-Test your Media Literacy Skills
+Test your Media Literacy Skills in 5 Different Languages!

 The Disinformation Diaries is a game-based media literacy tool players can use to understand how disinformation and deepfakes can interfere with democratic elections.

 The goal of the project is to increase the media literacy of political candidates and their staff especially as it pertains to election integrity by helping them develop practical skills for navigating disinformation.

 In the game, players take on the role of a fictional character, named Truly B. Veritas.

 She lost an election to her political rival because of the impact of a deepfake and disinformation campaign deployed against her.